-The Kay Room offers a king sized bed, a plasma TV with DVD, a Bose CD player, ironing facilities and a small refrigerator.
+The Kay Room offers a king sized bed, a plasma TV with DVD, ironing facilities and a small refrigerator.
 There is a needlepoint fireplace screen, marvelous molding detail and stained glass transoms above the guestroom and bathroom doors as well as personal touches like artwork from the Inn owner's family collection.

 The bathroom features a whirlpool tub, a separate large marble shower, a second plasma TV and a charming water closet nook.